- New To BattleTech?

 Computers Games and More!

-This site is dedicated to aspects 1, 2 and 3, as noted above, of BattleTech.
-However, the universe has spawned a host of other experiences, most notably computer games (hence point 4 above).
+This site is dedicated to aspects 1 through 4, as noted above, of BattleTech.
+However, the universe has spawned a host of other experiences, most notably computer games (hence point 5 above).
 Check out the portal site of BattleTech.com for links to a variety of developing computer games.

 The following FREE downloadable PDF products will propel you directly into the BattleTech universe and game system in no time!
 They’re organized along the lines of the primary ways to enter the BattleTech experience as described above.